ARTS-Laboratory/Smart-Penetrometer-with-Edge-Computing-and-Intelligent-Embedded-Systems/hardware_design/V0.0/README.md

 ### 3. Has a real-time clock in hardware, but not always needed in software.
 ### 4. Geophone and accelerometer working on on the the same code.
 ### 5. Code can detect when its in free-fall using the accelerometer, and sends an interrupt signal to the microcontroller.
-### 6. Enviromental senor works.
+### 6. Enviromental sensor works.
 This is inside the case, but will be for atmospheric testing once the case is re-designed.
 ### 7. Conductivity sensor is working.
 ### 8. Temperature probe in the spike not installed yet.